mq-cah/ANZPHN/_posts/2023-12-19-hidden_community_part_2.md

 : Education in the Mid-Nineteenth Century.”
 Espacio, tiempo y educación 5, no. 1 261–279.

 **Images**
-: 1870.
-Hyde Park looking toward Liverpool St., 1870.
+: (1870) Hyde Park looking toward Liverpool St., 1870.
 SPF/892.
 Mitchell Library, State Library of New South Wales.
-: 1885.
-Larry Foley's White Horse Hotel in George Street, Sydney, with the Sudan regiment passing by 1885.
+: (1885) Larry Foley's White Horse Hotel in George Street, Sydney, with the Sudan regiment passing by 1885.
 National Library of Australia.
-: 1889.
-At the Ladies’ Gymnasium.
+: (1889) At the Ladies’ Gymnasium.
 The Illustrated Sydney News.
 Trove.
-: 1920.
-Print - Commercial building in Liverpool Street Sydney.
+: (1920) Print - Commercial building in Liverpool Street Sydney.
 City of Sydney.
-: Charles Henry Hunt.
-1875.
+: Charles Henry Hunt (1875).
 Larry Foley.
 National Library of Australia.
-: Robert Buttiglieri.
-2023.
+: Robert Buttiglieri (2023).
 Photograph - 125 York Street.
 City of Sydney Council and the Royal Australian Institute of Architects.

 **Newspaper Articles**
 : Australian Town and Country Journal "Ladies' Pages."
 December 1, 1888: 21.